maxitg/SetReplace/Research/LocalMultiwaySystem/LocalMultiwaySystem.md

 [Wolfram Physics Project](https://www.wolframphysics.org) is what we will call the [*global* multiway system](https://resources.wolframcloud.com/FunctionRepository/resources/MultiwaySystem), which will be discussed in more detail in the next section.
-Here we propose a new kind of a multiway system, called *local* multiway system.
+Here we propose a new kind of a multiway system, called a *local* multiway system.
 The prime difference is that it allows one to consider the branching of only parts of space (subgraphs of the state hypergraph) instead of the entire hypergraph all at once.